-I start a professional job as a humanitarian storyteller 5 years ago.
+I started a professional job as a humanitarian storyteller 5 years ago.

-Before, I was a nine to five multimedia worker.
-On the last year of my 3rd year Diploma Degree, I was working at the Indonesia Legal Research Foundation (YPHI) for 1 year and moved to an aesthetic plastic surgery company for 2 years.
-After that I got an offer to join a well-known convenience store called 7eleven (just before they went bankrupt in Indonesia).
+Before, I was a nine-to-five multimedia worker.
+In the last year of my 3rd year Diploma Degree, I was working at the Indonesia Legal Research Foundation (YPHI) for 1 year and moved to an aesthetic plastic surgery company for 2 years.
+After that, I got an offer to join a well-known convenience store called 7eleven (just before they went bankrupt in Indonesia).

-The end of 2013, my volunteerism spirit encourages me to do something for the community, I want to live this world more than just grew up, studying, working, wedding, feeding, and…. you tell me.
+At the end of 2013, my volunteerism spirit encourages me to do something for the community, I want to live in this world more than just grew up, studying, working, wedding, feeding, and…. you tell me.
 It was naive because I did not have a safety net, yet just quit the job and became a teacher at the independent schools for street children by Sahabat Anak Foundation.

 One year later, I thought that giving a service delivery only is not a solution for those kids.
 I should do something more, then I joined a social-political movement, hoping that I could influence one of the stakeholders.
 However, I ended up becoming a video producer for one of the candidates during the 2014 presidential election in Indonesia.